Browser support¶

 Outputting browser support metrics¶

-Within the root directory, run npx browserslist
+Within the root directory, run npx browserslist to output the set of browser

-targets given to autoprefixer
+targets given to autoprefixer (CSS) transpiling.

 Note

-A browserslist string is used in package.json
+A browserslist string is used in package.json.

 See the